Government Macroeconomic Intervention: Achieving Full Employment

 Unemployment occurs when people who are willing and able to work cannot find jobs.
 There are different types of unemployment:

-Frictional Unemployment: This is temporary unemployment that occurs when people are in between jobs, searching for new opportunities, or entering the workforce.
+Frictional Unemployment: This is temporary unemployment that occurs when people are between jobs, searching for new opportunities, or entering the workforce.

 Structural Unemployment: This arises from a mismatch between the skills of the workforce and the requirements of available jobs.
 It can be caused by technological changes or shifts in industry demand.